Jebet812/LINUX/README.md

 The *ps* command followed by the *aux* switches to specify which process information to display.
 *ps aux* will display all processes running in the system.
 If you want just one process you can get it by piping the output from *ps* to *grep* and searching for a keyword. *ps aux | grep apache2*

+### Modifying Files and Directories

+#### Creating Files
+1. __*Concatenation with cat*__: *cat* is generally used for displaying the contents of files, but it can also be used to create small files.
+To display contents of a file we follow *cat* with the file name.
+*cat* command with a redirect *>* symbol will create a file.
+For examples, *cat > Pets* will create a file called Pets.
+Linux will then go into *interactive mode* where you can enter the contents of the file.
+Press CTRL-D to exit and return to prompt.
+2. __*File creation with touch*__: The *touch* command was originally developed so the user could simply touch file to change some details such as date created or modified.
+However, if te file doesnt exist it will create one. *touch My_New_File* will create a file called My_New_File.

+#### Creating a Directory
+*mkdir, make directory* command is used to create a new directory.

+#### Copying a file
+*cp* command is used to create a file in anew location leaving the old one in place.

+#### Renaming a File
+*mv, move* command will move thw file or directory to a new location or simply give an exixting file a new name.
+For example *mv newfile newfile2* will rename newfile to newfile2.

+#### Removing a File
+*rm, remove* command is used to remove a file.

+#### Removing a Directory
+*rmdir, remove directory* command is used to remove a directory.
+It however cannot remove a directory that isn't empty.
+To remove a directory with all its contents use *rmdir -r* command.